dirigiblelabs/curriculum-2018/VladimirNachev/Homeworks/Homework 3 (documentation)/Git.md

 </p>
 <img src="./images/workspace.png" alt="Change workspace">
 <p>
-  In the image above there is only one workspace named **workspace**.
+  In the image above there is only one workspace named <b>workspace</b>.
 </p>

 ### 2. How to clone project ?